-Neil DeGrasse Tyson Returning To National Geographic Following Investigation Into Assault Allegations
+Neil deGrasse Tyson Returning To National Geographic Following Investigation Into Assault Allegations

 “In any claim, evidence matters,” Tyson wrote.
 “Evidence always matters.
 But what happens when it’s just one person’s word against another’s, and the stories don’t agree?
 That’s when people tend to pass judgment on who is more credible than whom.
 And that’s when an impartial investigation can best serve the truth – and would have my full cooperation to do so.”

-While National Geographic won’t give the exact results of the investigation, they have officially given the OK for Tyson’s shows to return to television.
+While National Geographic won’t give the exact results of the investigation, they have officially given the okay for Tyson’s shows to return to television.